top of page

 There might be more aspects I could mention, but on a technical level, I see three components interacting simultaneously in therapy.
 Between them is where the magic of therapy happens.

-The client’s life.
+• The client’s life.
 It often amazes me how much change can happen in a client’s life between one session and the next, whether the client planned it or not.
 Regardless, therapy must adapt to the changes to stay practical and relevant to the client’s goals.

 Counselling Theories

-Are you ready to discover counselling personalized to you?
+Are you ready to explore working together?